UPPMAX/R-python-julia-matlab-HPC/docs/julia/batchJulia.rst

-.. challenge:: Run the GPU script
+.. challenge:: 2.
+Run the GPU script

     Run the following script ``script-gpu.jl``.
 Why are we running the simulations twice?
-    Note that at UPPMAX you will need a project will access to Snowy (or Bianca)
+    Note that at UPPMAX you will need a project will access to Snowy

         .. code-block:: julia